medelman17/tn-justice-bus/memory-bank/progress.md

 - **[2025-04-12]**: Updated viewport configuration in Next.js application to follow Next.js 14+ best practices by moving themeColor to viewport export.
 - **[2025-04-12]**: Decision to centralize technical implementation guides in the docs/ directory with a consistent format.
 - **[2025-04-12]**: Updated .clinerules to explicitly allow research-oriented MCP tools in both PLAN and ACT modes.
+- **[2025-04-12]**: Implemented Next.js 15 Route Groups for improved code organization while maintaining the original URL structure.

-This document reflects the project progress after integrating the Knock SMS notification system with offline-support capabilities and developing a comprehensive solution for rural connectivity challenges.
+This document reflects the project progress after integrating Next.js 15 Route Groups to improve code organization while maintaining the original URL structure, setting the foundation for future routing enhancements.